 Design/FEED Engineering: John Wood Group, McDermott International, Baker Hughes, Worley and io Oil & Gas UK

-Other Contractors: John Wood Group, Blossomvale Holdings, DORIS Engineering, EDS Group and Greatship Subsea Solutions Australia
+Other Contractors: John Wood Group, Blossomvale Holdings, DORIS Engineering, ABL Group and Greatship Subsea Solutions Australia

 For more details on the Equus Conventional Gas Field, buy the profile here.